fluxcd/community/GOVERNANCE.md

 - Teams oversee activities appropriate to their defined scope and responsibilities.
 - Decisions that affect only one team are made informally by its maintainers.
 - Decisions that affect multiple teams should go through the proposal process.
-- All proposals should be discussed publicly in the appropriate github issue or pull request.
+- All proposals should be discussed publicly in the appropriate GitHub issue or pull request.
 - If a member of appropriate team feels feedback from members of the same or other teams is warranted they will @mention the users or teams to request feedback.
 - Proposals may also be added to the Flux Dev weekly meetings agenda, as a good avenue for making progress on a decision <https://lists.cncf.io/g/cncf-flux-dev/calendar>.
 - If there are objections and no consensus can be found, a vote may be called by a team member.